 -A grant towards the expenses of preparing a thesis or dissertation, where applicable

--A grant for expenses for approved travel within the United Kingdom or overseas
+-A grant for expenses for approved study travel within the United Kingdom or overseas

 -Irrespective of the length of the award, a Scholar who is widowed, divorced or a lone parent will receive an allowance in respect of the first accompanying child and child allowances for the second and third accompanying children.

 Selection Criteria: Applications are considered according to the following selection criteria: